nova0821/iotjs-wiki/Build-for-NuttX.md

 --buildlib
 ```

-To build IoT.js for nuttx, first, you need to build NuttX to create configuration file, nuttx/config.h.
+To build IoT.js for nuttx, first, you need to build NuttX to create configuration file 'nuttx/config.h'.

 ```
 cd harmony/nuttx/nuttx
 make
 ```

-It will show errors that libuv.a cannot be found.
+It will show errors that _libuv.a cannot be found_.
 It is ok for now.
 If you just want to try nuttx only before proceeding, please turn off three options in ".config" file.

 ```
 CONFIG_SYSTEM_IOTJS=n